ehean/ehean.github.io/README.md

 ### Helper Functions

-Throughout the guide, I use a handful of helper functions to make HTML manipulation easier.
+Throughout this guide, I use a handful of helper functions to make HTML manipulation easier.
 Feel free to use them.

 	function makeBold(str) {
-	  return '<strong>' + str+ '</strong>';
+	  return '<strong>' + str + '</strong>';
 	}

 	function populateDiv(id, key, val) {